MagVeTs/Cybersecurity-Notes_and_Resources/Coding Languages/Python/venv.md

 *Step 1: Create the Environment*

-Navigate to your project folder and run the following command. `venv` is the module name, and the second `venv` is the name of the folder you want to create (you can name it `venv`, `.venv`, `env`, etc.).
+Navigate to your project folder/directory and run the following command. `venv` is the module name, and the second `venv` is the name of the folder you want to create (you can name it `venv`, `.venv`, `env`, etc.).

 ```
 Bash